Minimalist Bathroom · Use Case

 Upload a builder-grade bathroom photo and compare four quiet minimalist directions: Japanese spa, Scandinavian bright, Industrial loft, and Wabi-Sabi clay plaster.
 Same vanity, tub, window, and toilet positions — only the materials, light, and mood change.

-The same kitchen layout, rendered across four styles.
-Same window, same island, same range — only finishes, materials, and decor change.
+The same bathroom, rendered across four styles.
+Same layout, same windows — only finishes, materials, and decor change.

 How Easy Room AI works